David Mycock (footballer, born 1921)

 David Mycock (30 August 1921 – 7 October 1990) was an English professional association football defender.
 Born in Sunderland, he joined Halifax Town in 1946, making 169 Football League appearances for the club before joining Wigan Athletic in 1952.

+Biography

+Born in Sunderland, Mycock played amateur football prior to serving in the Army during the Second World War.
+After being demobilised in 1946, he signed as a professional with Halifax Town.

+He died in October 1990, aged 69.